-The purpose of Greater Shepparton Foundation’s grants program is to support place-based projects that address an immediate need which, importantly, aligns with the foundation’s vision of ‘no-one living in disadvantage in Greater Shepparton’.
+The purpose of small grants made by Greater Shepparton Foundation is to support place-based projects that address an immediate need which, importantly, aligns with the foundation’s vision of ‘no-one living in disadvantage in Greater Shepparton’.

-The grants, which can range from $500 to $20,000, support initiatives to improve lives and many times will be a way to test innovative ways of tackling disadvantage, which can lead to bigger and longer term projects to benefit the community as a whole.
+The grants are used to improve lives and many times will be a way to test innovative ways of tackling disadvantage, which can lead to bigger and longer term projects to benefit the community as a whole.

-The foundation’s most recent grant allocations in August 2019 awarded more than $103,000 to 18 local groups and projects working towards building a more resilient, equitable and fair community.
+The foundation’s most recent grant allocations supported projects working towards building a more resilient, equitable and fair community.

 The projects included: